More on Finsemble Motivations

 Why HTML5 on the desktop?

-The advantages of HTML5 on the web are now availabe on the desktop.
+The advantages of HTML5 on the web are now available on the desktop.

 - Create a UI for your application, instead of cramming your app into the same UI as every other app (menus and toolbars).